eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

 sudo systemctl start ank-server ank-agent
 ```

-And we check that the fleet connector is up and running:
+And we check that the fleet connector is up and running with:

 ```shell
 ank -k get workloads